erkyrath/phogg/README.md

 The idea is that you hand it a directory full of photos.
 It shows them in a browser window.
 You can select photos (or groups of photos) and add tags.
 You can also search and browse by tag.
 That's all I need it to do, so that's all it does.

+(Oh, another thing it doesn't have is authentication!
+It runs only on my home network so I just didn't bother.
+Users beware.)

 ## Lack of install documentation

 Phogg is a Python web app.
 You have to install it on a web server that supports [WSGI][] scripts.